R4ft2/DropboxLogin/README.md

-# dropbox-clone
+# dropbox-login

-This is my first front end project, a Dropbox clone landing page i did to train my skills in html, css and responsive design.
+This a replica of a Dopbox page / Usuful for phishing Campaign

 ### technologies used
   <div style="display: inline-block"><br/>